-This blog post is on a subject close to my heart: Yorkshire family history and some of the joys, challenges and unique sources Yorkshire has to offer.
+This blog post is on a subject close to my heart: Yorkshire family history and some of the joys and challenges of finding Yorkshire ancestors and the unique sources Yorkshire has to offer.

 Yorkshire is the biggest county in the country and is divided into ‘Ridings’ from the Danish word ‘thridding’ for a third.
 The ridings are North, East and West with the City of York sitting separately.
 Each riding has its own record office or offices but there is some cross over, for example, some North Yorkshire records such as wills are held at West Yorkshire Archives.
 Not to forgot, too, that the border is not the same now as it was 500 years ago, or even 100 years ago which means that some records for those parishes on the boundary may be held in Lancashire or Durham.
 For example, part of Todmorden on the western border used to be in Rochdale parish and those records are now held at Lancashire Archives.
 Some resources are Yorkshire wide and as with all English records, many are held at the National Archives at Kew.

 I’ll be focussing here on records for the North and West ridings of Yorkshire.